ThoseGrapefruits/Building/README.md

 <br><hr><br>

 ##Brainstorming
-- How should I implement walls & other permanent impassable objects?
+- <del>How should I implement walls & other permanent impassable objects?</del>
-- Coordinate system?
-Definitely need this in one way or another.
-I guess I could just stick to pixels, as I would otherwise just have a scaled-up equivalent of a per-pixel coordinate system.
-I'm not sure how easy it will be to associate the pixel locations of objects to the objects themselves. _Actually nevermind, I can just instantiate all objects with coordinates._
-	- I'm not going to even bother with scaling.
-Really isn't necessary for this project and it makes everything way more complicated.
+	- Using java.awt.Rectangle for boundary detection.
+- </del>Coordinate system?
+Definitely need this in one way or another.</del>
+	- Using pixel coordinates.
 - Separate class for interaction that is extended by all the interactive objects.
 Specifications like `interactive` for every object and `inUse` for `Interactive` objects to specify interactivity and whether they are busy at the moment.
+	- Did exactly this.
 - The core problems are creating interactive objects and AI with intelligence enough to interact with objects they need to and choose random paths to travel on.
+	- This is mostly done, but there will be a bit more complication when I add elevators, etc.
-- I want to make it scalable and somewhat randomly generated (as in, it will select a building size and the number of elevators, locations of doors, etc) but that will be a somewhat advanced feature.
+- <del>I want to make it scalable and somewhat randomly generated (as in, it will select a building size and the number of elevators, locations of doors, etc) but that will be a somewhat advanced feature.</del>
+	- Not going to bother with this.
+Way too much complication for a nonessential feature.

 <br><hr><br>